H1d3r/soxy/README.md

 #### Remote Console/Shell

-Connect to `localhost:3031` on your client machine with a telnet-like command such as `nc`, and use the available commands.
+Connect to `localhost:3031` on your client machine with a telnet command, and use the available commands.

 #### Remote Filesystem